PabloCerta/send-sms-app/README.md

 Custom Journey Builder Activity that sends SMS messages through an API

 ## Usage
-In order to use the application as a Custom Activity in Journey Builder, follow this steps
+In order to use the application as a Custom Activity in Journey Builder, follow these steps

 1. Deploy the app in a hosting website (in this example, Heroku)